What causes the ringing in your ears?

 1. If you are aware of the things that make your tinnitus worse, avoid them at all costs.
 If you know for example, that a particular medication makes your tinnitus worse, stop taking that medicine.
 Go to your doctor, that medicine might have to be changed.

-2. If you are in a quiet place and the noise is irritating, cover it up with the sound of soft music, a fan, or any other sound to make you ignore the ringing in your ears.
+2. If you are in a quiet place and the noise in your ears is irritating, cover it up with the sound of your favorite music, a fan, or any other pleasant sound to make you ignore the ringing in your ears.

 3. If you drink alcohol regularly, reduce your consumption or better yet, stop drinking alcohol.